Dr Emma MawdsleyDirector

-Emma as Director of the Margaret Anstee Centre for Global Studies at Newnham College, University of Cambridge, is the UK managing partner of the DFID India-UK Global Partnership Programme on Development initiative.
+Emma as Director of the Margaret Anstee Centre for Global Studies at Newnham College, University of Cambridge, is the UK managing partner of the FCDO India-UK Global Partnership Programme on Development initiative.
 Emma is the PI heading-up the research team that form the India-UK Development Partnership Forum who are engaged in research into recent advances on thinking and innovation around India’s impact on global development.
-Emma is also Vice-Principal of Newnham College and Reader in Human Geography at the Department of Geography, University of Cambridge.
+Emma is also Reader in Human Geography at the Department of Geography, University of Cambridge.

 Jai will explore the confluence of development finance and (mainstream/commercial) finance in India and how it has shaped the financial practices of large Indian multinational companies, the financial instruments employed, the relationships among financial institutions, highlighting the critical role of public sector banks, private banks, the stock markets and how the political and institutional structures and regulatory processes influence and are influenced by South-South development partnerships.
 Her doctoral research demonstrated the India-specific modalities of financialisation through the lens of the Indian telecommunication sector.